 Now we understand what recursive DNS and iterative DNS are, we can explain why you should avoid using the former.

-For example, the broadband internet speed could be 25mbps, but the DNS servers internal network will often have 1000MBPS or more of bandwidth.
+For example, the broadband internet speed could be 25mbps, but the DNS servers’ internal network will often have 1000MBPS or more of bandwidth.
 By triggering recurring requests between the DNS servers, you sidestep the bandwidth limitation of your broadband.
-This allows attackers to exploit the faster local area network (LAN) speeds used for internal communication by the DNS service, thus flooding and overloading the DNS servers.
+This allows attackers to exploit the faster LAN speeds used for internal communication by the DNS service, thus flooding and overloading the DNS servers.
+And because the DNS servers are overloaded, clients cannot retrieve IP addresses and therefore cannot visit affected websites, resulting in a denial of service.

 Can I disable recursive DNS on my server?